jlecomte/ascom-oag-focuser/README.md

 **Step 4:** If all else fails, look for the driver logs under `<DOCUMENTS FOLDER>\ASCOM\Logs <DATE>\` and open the most recent file.
 Feel free to open an issue, and paste the content of the log file.

+**The focuser turns in the wrong direction**

+Depending on how you wire the stepper motor, it may turn in different directions.
+This is especially important when you first try the device, because its position is set to 0 by default and the driver will throw an error if the position becomes negative.
+So if you encounter an error on first try, don't worry!
+Disconnect the focuser in the application (no need to disconnect the USB cable...), open the focuser settings dialog, toggle the "Reverse Rotation" option (see screenshot above), and click OK.
+Then, connect to the focuser and try again.

 ## Frequently Asked Questions (FAQ)

 **I built this project and it does not work, can you help?**